-Accidentally injuring someone or damaging property can end up costing you a lot of money -- especially if the injured person gets an attorney and sues you.
-Attorneys look for money, and the equity in your home looks like a nice honey pot.
+Accidentally injuring someone or damaging property can end up costing you a lot of money—especially if the injured person gets an attorney and sues you.
+Attorneys look for money, and the equity in your home is an attractive option.
 To help protect against this, homeowner's policies usually provide coverage both for accidents that happen on your property (like slip and fall claims) and those that occur away from your home.

 Your homeowner's insurance does not cover accidents that happen in your car.
-That is where your automobile insurance comes in.
+That's where your automobile insurance comes in.
 Not all accidents happen on the roadway, however.
-For example, if you accidentally dump your piping hot casserole on your pastor while at the church social, or you sideswipe someone's head with your skis in the ski lodge, your homeowners' policy may protect you -- as long as you did not do it on purpose, that is.
+For example, if you accidentally dump your piping hot casserole on your pastor while at the church social, or you sideswipe someone's head with your skis in the ski lodge, your homeowners' policy may protect you—as long as you did not do it on purpose, that is.

-Getting documents with the words "Summons" and "Complaint" written across the top is a sure sign someone is suing you.
+Getting documents with the words "Summons" and "Complaint" at the top is a sure sign someone is suing you.
+When this happens:

 If your homeowner's insurance covers the action, you may be in luck, because there are a number of potential benefits.

 The insurance company assigns an experienced attorney to your case.
 The attorney responds to the complaint and decides the best course of action for the lawsuit.
 You still need to help the attorney defend your case, however.
 This includes:

 Having said all of that, keep in mind that in most instances, the insurance claim will reach a settlement with minimal participation from you.

 Liability insurance pays for the things that the people suing you are asking for—such as the cost of accident-related medical care, property damage, and the physical and mental "pain and suffering" caused by the injury.